 The main scientific objectives, the instrument and the observational principle of JEM-EUSO have been described in detail in previous reports.
-Presently, new, intermediate configurations for a similar instrument to be placed on the Russian segment of the ISS (KLYPVE, K-EUSO) are being studied and in the phase of agreements between the Russian Space Agency Roscosmos and the Japanese Space Agency JAXA.
+Presently, new, intermediate configurations for a similar instrument to be placed on the Russian segment of the ISS (KLYPVE, K-EUSO) - based on new mirror optics concept - are being studied and in the phase of agreements between the Russian Space Agency Roscosmos, the Japanese Space Agency JAXA and the European Space Agencies.